 During stage 2 of the Civic Innovation Challenge, Davison was part of a team that was awarded 1 million from the National Science Foundation, in partnership with the Department of Energy and the Department of Homeland Security.
 They seek to implement their pilot project, CareDEX, in communities across the country.
 The project is also partnered with the UC, Irvine Donald Bren School of Information and Computer Sciences.
 UC is the lead institution and Professor Nalini Venkatasubramanian is the lead PI on the project.

-Specifically, with Davison’s initiative, they are working to design, develop and deploy CareDEX, a novel community contributed data-exchange platform, that empowers SHFs to readily assimilate, ingest, store and exchange information, both apriori and in real-time.
-As a result, response agencies will be able care for older adults in extreme events.
+Specifically, with Davison’s initiative, they are working to design, develop and deploy CareDEX, a novel community-contributed data-exchange platform, that empowers SHFs to readily assimilate, ingest, store and exchange information, both apriori and in real-time.
+As a result, response agencies will be able to care for older adults in extreme events.
 Learn more.

 Our College is very excited to witness the radical changes to come.
 As a University founded on Beneficence, our goal is to engage within our community through innovation and collaboration.
 We seek to create generous acts by coming together, in honor of the five Ball brothers whose land donation to the State of Indiana allowed Ball State to flourish.